• Skip to primary navigation

 Instructions

-• Place the flour in a wide bowl.
+• Place the all purpose flour in a wide bowl.

 • Add sugar, salt and baking soda.
-I used brown sugar but white sugar works perfect too.
+I use raw sugar which explains the colour.

-• Add about 1/2 cup water and adjust as you go, to make a batter that's slightly more watery than dosa batter.
-It shouldn't be too thin, otherwise, the appams will be too oily.
+• Add about ½ cup water and adjust as you go, to make a batter that's thick enough to easily coat the banana slices (more notes below)

 • Add in a pinch of turmeric powder.
-This is only meant for the colour bit and doesn't change the taste or flavour in any way.
+This is only meant for colour and doesn't change the taste or flavour in any way.

 • Cut the plaintain into half and then slice each half midway vertically.
 Further slice each of the quarters into 2-3 thin pieces.
 Dunk these into the batter.